isolver/ioHub/docs/iohub/quickstart.rst

         myWin.flip()#redraw the buffer

 To convert the mouse.py script as literally as possible and use the ioHub for the keyboard and mouse device inputs, the script would look as follows.
+The ioHub version is much longer here because loads of comments have been added to the script explaining the ioHub API calls being made in some detail.
 Please review the comments added to the below source code, as they explain differences to note when using the ioHub package instead of the built in PsychoPy event functionality.
 The source code can be found in the ioHub example folder in the ioMouse example::